Damiana

 Fresh, properly stored leaves tend to produce more noticeable results than older material.
 Combining with complementary herbs like lavender or chamomile can create custom blends tailored to your preferences.

 Effects vary between individuals based on body chemistry, dosage, and consumption method.
-Starting with small amounts helps you understand your personal response.
+Starting with small amounts helps you understand your personal response before increasing your dose.

 As with any herb, consult a healthcare provider before use, especially if you have underlying health conditions or take medications1.